-New Post-Concussion Return-to-Play Requirement: Starting this fall, in addition to the written clearance from an MD, DO, PA or NP, signatures are now also required of both students and their parents/guardians before the student can return to activity.
+Post-Concussion Return-to-Play Requirement: In addition to the written clearance from an MD, DO, PA or NP, signatures are also required of both students and their parents/guardians before the student can return to activity.
 It is also required that the Return to Activity & Post-Concussion Consent Form be emailed or faxed to the MHSAA and kept on file at the school for seven years following a student's high school graduation.
 The same form signed by the medical professional must then be signed by the student and parent before the student may return to activity.
 Students who participate without the required approvals are ineligible athletes.